ha1fdan/simple-python-ftp-server/README.md

 That's it!
 You've successfully set up and configured your FTP server.
 You can now transfer files to and from your server using an FTP client.

-# Creating a Systemd Service for Your FTP Server (Linux Only)
+# Systemd Service for Your FTP Server (Linux Only)

 ## Creating the Service File